kyborq/kyborq/README.md

 # Konstantin Podyganov

-Software engineer who like to write code in many domains
+Software engineer who like to write code in many domains:
-- 💡 I want to create a lot of things that will be useful to the whole world and not only.
+- 💡 My purpose: create a lot of things that will be useful to me and for the whole world.
-- 😼 I develop web applications, system applications, backend applications, making robots and finally videogames
+- 😼 I developing web applications, system applications, backend applications, making robots and videogames
-- 😎 As a hobby, I am engaged in robotics and teach programming and robotics in schools and learning centers
+- 😎 Hobbies: robotics and teaching programming and robotics in schools and education centers
-- 🧩 Fun fact - my students call me sensei
+- 🧩 My students call me Sensei

 Open for work:
 - Contact me: podyganov01@gmail.com